 1. Remove the aircon from the wall or window

-To solve the problem of an AC leaking water, the first thing you need to do is take it out of the wall or window.
+To solve the problem of leaking water, the first thing you need to do is take it out of the wall or window.
 This will stop the leaking or dripping from the unit right away.